Black Community Partnership Fund

 For news media inquiries, contact Cherise M. Newsome, vice president for communications and marketing at firstname.lastname@example.org.

 What is the Black Community Partnership Fund?

-The Black Community Partnership Fund was created in 2020 at the Hampton Roads Community Foundation thanks to a $1 million award from Facebook as a part of its commitment supporting Black businesses, creators, and nonprofits.
+The Black Community Partnership Fund was created in 2020 at the Hampton Roads Community Foundation thanks to a $1 million gift from Facebook as a part of its commitment to supporting Black nonprofits.

-The Hampton Roads Community Foundation will award at least 20 grants to Black-led and Black-serving organizations working in these cities: Chesapeake, Franklin, Hampton, Isle of Wight County, Newport News, Norfolk, Portsmouth, Suffolk, and Virginia Beach.
+The Foundation awarded grants to Black-led and Black-serving organizations working in these cities: Chesapeake, Franklin, Hampton, Isle of Wight County, Newport News, Norfolk, Portsmouth, Suffolk, and Virginia Beach.

 What does Black-led and Black-serving mean?

 The Hampton Roads Community Foundation uses the Association of Black Foundation Executives’ definition of a Black-led and Black-serving organization: an organization with a majority Black Board of Directors, executive leadership and/or staff, and that primarily serves Black people.